benmvp/slides/2018/reactnext/react-eco.md

 NOTES:

 =====
 <!-- .slide: data-background="url(../../img/family/family-selfie-madrid.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
 - Christian, Husband, Father
 - _Family introductions_
-- Wife Rashida is pregnant with our 3rd child
+- Wife Rashida is pregnant with our 3rd child, a boy
+- Live outside of San Francisco, California
+  * Had a direct flight that landed last night at 9PM
+  * And on top of that there was Daylight Savings time
+  * So my body is all upset with me

 /////